rzhang0716/Data-Science/Database-SQL/Readme.md

 #### Question #1667: Write an SQL query to fix the names so that only the first character is uppercase and the rest are lowercase.
 Return the result table ordered by user_id.
 select user_id, concat(upper(substring(name,1,1)),lower(substring(name,2))) as name from Users order by 1;

+#### Question #1677: Write an SQL query that will, for all products, return each product name with the total amount due, paid, canceled, and refunded across all invoices.
+Return the result table ordered by product_name.
+select distinct name, ifnull(sum(rest),0) as rest, ifnull(sum(paid),0) as paid, ifnull(sum(canceled),0) as canceled, ifnull(sum(refunded),0) as refunded from Product p left join Invoice i on p.product_id = i.product_id group by 1 order by 1;